Export and Zero-Rated Supply: Taxation and Compliance Requirements

 Q2.
 What is the meaning of zero-rated tax?

 Zero rates tax when applied to any product, shows that the product is taxable but at zero%.
-The customer doesn’t have to pay VAT for that particular product upon which the zero rates tax is applied.
+Additionally, the customer is exempt from paying VAT on that particular product, which is subject to zero rates.

 Q3.
 Give any three examples of zero-rated exports.

 Most of the products that have zero rates have their tax applied to them as zero.
-Often these products are very necessary as well.
-Such products are beverages, sanitary, medicines, water, sewage, and food items.
+Often, these products are essential as well.
+Such products are beverages, sanitary, medicines, water, sewage, and also food items.

 Q4.
 What are negative exports?

 A trade deficit when given to any country brings negative exports.
-This means that any such company that is doing more imports than exports is considered as a negative export.
+A company that imports more than it exports is a negative exporter.

 Q5.
 What is export failure?